GGyul-E/qilingframework.github.io/index.md

 Qiling Framework is designed as a binary instrumentation and binary emulation framework that supports cross-platform and multi-architecture.
 It is packed with powerful features such as code interception and arbitrary code injection before or during a binary execution.
 It is also able to patch a packed binary during execution.

-Qiling Framework is open source and it is written in Python, a simple and commonly used programming language by reverse engineers.
-This will encourage continuous and active contributions from the security and open-source community.
-Hence, sustainable future development could be ensured.
+Qiling Framework is open source and it is written in Python, a simple and commonly used programming language.
+This will encourage continuous contributions from the security and open-source community.
+Hence, making the Qiling Framework a sustainable project.

 ---
 <h1>What is Qiling Framework</h1>
-Qiling Framework is not just a emulation platform or a reverse engineering tool.
+Qiling Framework is not just an emulation platform or a reverse engineering tool.
 It combines binary instrumentation and binary emulation into one single framework.
 With Qiling Framework, it able to:

   - Redirect process execution flow on the fly
   - Hot-patching binary during execution